 A number of the comments we received suggested that they felt the move was necessary, or even overdue.

 Dr Marcus Baw, GP, Developer and Chair of the RCGP Health Informatics Group, told HTN: “In short, I think this merger is necessary to avoid the chaos of having so many organisations, each guarding its territory, and to reduce the waste of each org having its full stack of C-level executives, its own branding, and web presence.
-Perhaps now we can stop messing about with post-it notes on the wall and get onto fixing some of the very real problems that frontline clinicians face using NHS tech, every day.”
+Perhaps now we get onto fixing some of the very real problems that frontline clinicians face using NHS tech, every day.”

 “This is a good move.
 A radical simplification in chain of command is massively overdue.
 As we all know, transformation is all about people, process and technology – and changes need to take account of all three, or expect failure,” said Tony Bowden, CEO of Helicon Health.